96boards/mezzanine-community/boards/gEDA/README.md

 # gEDA

-These boards were designed using the kiCAD design files [here](../../template/gEDA/)
+These boards were designed using the gEDA design files [here](../../template/gEDA/)

 - [i2s Mezzanine](i2s-mezzanine/)